 Live Adventures in Time Travel.

 The Imagining History Programme offers free writing workshops in historical places during which new and young writers explore the crafting of a piece of Historical Fiction.

 Carefully curated imaginative explorations and writing sessions of varying lengths cultivate the sheer enjoyment of discovering unknown worlds.
 We believe that actual lived experience of historical places gives rise to deep insight and learning.

-It has become clear, in the years since we began, that our approach can be an important tool in developing a creative, individual and often idiosyncratic ‘take’ on historical and social facts.
+It has become clear, in the years since we began, that our approach can be an important tool in developing a creative, individual and often idiosyncratic ‘take’ on historical and social facts and processes.
 Imagining History allows students to speculate in a particularly open way.
 They create their own intellectual and emotional journeys behind the accepted facts and lived lives of historical figures, places, events and occurrences.

 Where we come from…

 The programme was established in 2015 by Alan Caig Wilson, Director of The Young Walter Scott Prize, in association with the East Anglian writer and educator Elizabeth Ferretti.
 Since then our team has grown organically to include two more writer-educators, an academic historian and an art historian.
 The development of online working has made it easier to invite the involvement of guest professionals associated with hosting venues.

 Since then around 900 young writers have explored, researched and written in historical places, often enjoying special access to venues across the Scotland, the East of England and Cornwall.